Constellation-Labs/documentation-hub/validate/automated/install/nodectl-install-checklist.md

 Upon the initiation of the VPS creation (for most cloud provisioning) the VPS should have been assigned an IP address linking it to the external Internet for access.

-In a single Node setup environment, this IP address is crucial for accessing your VPS (via  the [SSH keys](#ssh-keys)) and participating on the Constellation Network metagraphs.
+In a single node setup environment, this IP address is crucial for accessing your VPS (via  the [SSH keys](#ssh-keys)) and participating on the Constellation Network metagraphs.

 ### SSH Keys

 The [SSH keys](/validate/validator/ssh-keys) were created in previous steps of this documentation.
-This key pair is used to authenticate to your VPS, by accessing the [IP address](#ip-address) in order to gain entry to the future Node.
+This key pair is used to authenticate to your VPS, by accessing the [IP address](#ip-address) in order to gain entry to the future node.

 ### Arm64 Notice